 - Intramuscular (IM) injections are given deep into a muscle and absorbed rapidly by blood vessels.
 These injections, such as flu shots and epi-pens, are often given in the thigh, shoulder, or butt.

 - Subcutaneous (SubQ) injections are given in the innermost layer of the skin.
 These injections are slower than the intramuscular type but faster than intradermal administrations.
-Common uses of subcutaneous injections include vitamin B12, PROCRIT®, Aranesp®, RETACRIT™, Prolia, XOLAIR®, and NUCALA.
+Common uses of subcutaneous injections include PROCRIT®, Aranesp®, RETACRIT™, Prolia, XOLAIR®, and NUCALA.

 While injection is an extremely common form of intravenous administration, when most people speak of “an IV,” they are referring to the second type of IV therapy — infusion.